FlameF0X/FlameF0X/README.md

 - 👋 Hi, I’m @FlameF0X
 - 😄 Pronouns: He/Him
-- 👀 I’m interested in Chatbots, LLM, and silly web projects.
+- 👀 I’m interested in Chatbots, Web Development and silly projects.
 - 🌱 I’m currently learning JavaScript, Python and machine learning and also how to use pip/cmd/powershield.
 - 📫 How to reach me: You don't.
 - ⚡ Fun fact: 404